Each camp is staffed by a trained staff member known as a health supervisor and helpers known as med aides.

-All medications, vitamins, herbal supplements, etc. must be turned in when campers check in at camp.
+All medications, vitamins, herbal supplements, etc. must be handed in when campers check in at camp.
 Please make sure not to pack these items in your camper’s gear.
-If your camper requires a rescue inhaler, epi-pen or other rescue medication, they will need to keep it with them or it can be carried by the counselors with your camper at all times.
+If your camper requires a rescue inhaler, epi-pen or other rescue medication, they will be carried by the counselors with your camper at all times.
 For safety of the camp community, no camper (including adult participants) will be allowed to keep medication on their person or in their belongings.

 Please note the following as you are packing your camper’s medications:

 - All medicines, vitamins, non-prescription drugs, etc. must come to camp in the original containers.

 - Prescription drugs must be in the original prescription container with the name of the camper and have the instructions from a physician as to dosage, use, etc. accompanying the container.
 Please check carefully to ensure inhalers or other boxed medications and prescription samples either have the box with the prescription label or a note from your physician indicating the campers name, dosage, and any other instructions.

 - Vitamins, non-prescription drugs, herbal supplements, etc. require a written signed note from the parent/guardian indicating dosage and frequency.

 All prescription medications are required to be filled into provided blister medication packs during the check in process.
 You will be required to transfer information regarding the prescribed medication onto the provided medication labels.
 Please see the health supervisor, if you have any questions or need assistance.

 Parents will be contacted if there is an emergency that affects the camp community.
 Examples of emergencies include wildfire evacuation, tsunami evacuation or other such occurrences.
 If these events occur, please do not call camp.
 You will be contacted by Nebraska 4-H staff with information regarding next steps.

 Health insurance is the parent’s/guardian’s responsibility.